sairamsunkara673M/Conference/README.md

 To generate an access token, visit http://localhost:3000/token?identity=dongido

-In the case, `dongido` is the identity of the user we want to generate an access token for.
+In the case, `sairam` is the identity of the user we want to generate an access token for.

 # A demo Video chat app using Vue.js